Artist’s statement and biography

 that is both the end and a beginning.

 Jason graduated from the University of Texas at Austin in 2002 with a BFA in Fine Arts.
 As of 2018 he has been based in El Granada, California.
-When not painting, you can find him exploring the coast of California or working as the head of design and research teams at various tech companies.
+When not painting, you can find him exploring the coast of California or working as the head of design at various tech companies.
 See his professional resume here.